 Months of entry

 This MSc in Environment and Development aims to investigate, question and explore alternatives to the prevailing tensions and interdependencies between development and socio-ecological systems.
-It will consider the lived experiences of development and socio-ecological change, paying attention to different periods and multiple outcomes.

 Qualification, course duration and attendance options

 - Student Recruitment Enquiries